cgfulton/katacoda-openshift/openshift-overview/step3.md

 OpenShift create deploymentconfig and service

-**DeploymentConfig** is recipe what ypu want to run and how, in simplistic example it will default all values.
+**DeploymentConfig** is recipe what you want to run and how, in simplistic example it will default all values.
 It will run one instance of your application hello using image **hello** that you build in previous step.
-DeploymentConfig makes OpenShift to create Pod.
+DeploymentConfig makes OpenShift to create ReplicationController, which in turn creates Pod.

 **Service** represent collection of Pods of specific application (hello in your case).
 Service can be used to communicate inside of cluster.